lbryio/lbrypress/README.md

 1) Start it with: `sudo service lbrynet start`.
 If you are already running LBRY in the background, issue a `lbrynet stop` command first.

 ## Funding and preparing your wallet
 LBRY will require LBRY Credits (LBC) for the channel creation and publishing process.
 You can send LBC to this instance from your LBRY app / lbry.tv using the Wallet page > Send Credits.
 If you need LBC, sign up for a [lbry.tv account](https://lbry.tv) or [email us](mailto:hello@lbry.com).
 After you send credits, they will be split into smaller amounts to facilatate the publishing process.
+You can also use an existing LBRY Desktop wallet/ channel by copying the default_wallet file into `~/.local/shared/lbry/lbryum/wallets`.

 1) Go to the LBRYPress plugin page and find your wallet address:
 ![](https://spee.ch/d/address.jpg)